Impact

 Risk and Exploitability

 Because the exploit requires the attacker to first compromise the renderer process—typically through a local or remote flaw—its immediate risk depends on the presence of other entry points into the renderer.
-No EPSS data is currently available, and the issue is not listed in CISA's KEV catalog, suggesting a lower baseline exploitation probability.
-Nonetheless, the Medium severity rating from Chromium, coupled with the potential for cross‑site data exposure, indicates that any environment where compromised renderer processes are a possibility warrants prompt remedial action.
-The attack vector is inferred to be remote via a crafted HTML page that leverages the Password Manager's policy enforcement flaw, and it would operate from within an already-privileged renderer context.
+The EPSS score is < 1%, and the issue is not listed in CISA's KEV catalog, indicating a relatively low baseline exploitation probability.
+Nonetheless, the CVSS score of 8.1 (high severity) combined with the potential for cross‑site data exposure highlights that any environment where compromised renderer processes are possible requires prompt remedial action.
+The attack vector is inferred to be remote through a crafted HTML page that exploits the Password Manager's policy enforcement flaw, operating from within an already‑privileged renderer context.

 OpenCVE Enrichment